 Drink more coffee: Caffeine is good for a boost; Irish it up to your preference.

-But most importantly, remember to have fun.
+But most importantly, remember to stay safe and have fun.

 - Runners World, Strength Exercises to Help You Run Faster